-Sam Branch Falls is a 90-foot cascade hidden along Sam Branch in the Pisgah National Forest.
-The hike to this waterfall is extremely strenuous and requires extensive navigating through the creek itself, but the journey will also take you past Lower Sam Branch Falls and the optional Wash Hollow Falls, which adds an extra 0.2 miles.
-To begin, navigate to the trailhead at 35.3394° N, 82.9009° W on the south end of the outer guard rail.
-Parking is available along the guardrail.
-From here, you'll see a steep path ascending up the mountain as shown below.
+Sam Branch Falls is a 90-foot cascade hidden along Sam Branch in the Pisgah National Forest near Canton, North Carolina.
+The hike to this waterfall is extremely strenuous and hazardous and requires extensive navigating through the creek itself.
+Be prepared to hike, climb, slide, and wade through water as you venture out to this waterfall.
+The journey will also take you past Lower Sam Branch Falls and the optional Wash Hollow Falls, which adds an extra 0.2 miles.
+To begin, navigate to the trailhead at 35.3394° N, 82.9009° W along NC 215 on the south end of the outer guard rail.
+The trailhead is unmarked, but there is space to park on the side of the road.
+From here, you'll see a steep path ascending into the forest as shown below.

 Trailhead for Lower Sam Branch Falls, Wash Hollow Falls, and Sam Branch Falls.